Ruffed grouse hunting

 - Young Forest Initiative

-- Wisconsin forest wildlife specialists
+- Wisconsin forest wildlife specialists [exit DNR]

 Each year, biologists, wardens, foresters, members of the Ruffed Grouse Society, and other volunteers conduct ruffed grouse drumming surveys and summer brood surveys throughout Wisconsin.
 Ruffed grouse drumming surveys have been conducted since 1964 and brood surveys have been conducted since 1970.
 Other ruffed grouse surveys include the annual small game harvest survey and the summer wildlife inquiry.
 Together, these surveys provide information on ruffed grouse production and population trends.

 The ruffed grouse population is known to cycle on a 9-11-year cycle, with peak population numbers typically in years that end with 9, 0 or 1.
-Over the last 50 years, the drumming and brood surveys indicate an overall downward trend in the grouse population, with the cyclical highs not as high as the past.
+Over the last 50 years, the drumming and brood surveys indicate an overall downward trend in the grouse population, with the cyclical highs not as high as in the past.
 This trend is likely the result of the long-term aging of Wisconsin's forests.